Heart attack symptoms: Know what's a medical emergency

 Typical heart attack symptoms

 - Upper body pain.
-Pain or discomfort may spread beyond your chest to your shoulders, arms, back, neck, teeth or jaw.
-You may have upper body pain with no chest discomfort.
+Pain or discomfort may spread beyond the chest to the shoulders, arms, back, neck, teeth or jaw.
+Some people have upper body pain with no chest discomfort.

 - Stomach pain.
-Pain may extend downward into your abdominal area and may feel like heartburn.
+Pain may extend downward into the belly area and may feel like heartburn.

 - Shortness of breath.
-You may pant for breath or try to take in deep breaths.
-This often occurs before you develop chest discomfort, or you may not experience any chest discomfort.
+You may gasp for breath or try to take in deep breaths.
+This often occurs before any chest discomfort.
+Some people don't have chest discomfort.

 - Anxiety.
 You may feel a sense of doom or feel as if you're having a panic attack for no apparent reason.

 - Lightheadedness.
 In addition to feeling chest pressure, you may feel dizzy or feel like you might pass out.